cidneyhamilton/cidney.org/about.md

 layout: page
 title: About Me
 permalink: /about/
-last_updated: December 22, 2022
+last_updated: 2023-06-22
 ---

 {% include hcard.html %}

 ## About This Site

 This is my realname domain!
 I've registered it so that other people can't pretend to be me, and that it's easy to contact me. :) It's a very simple static site without much real content.
 Occasionally I <a href="/blog">post stuff</a>.
+I am terrible at keeping in touch with people.

 I try to redesign it once a year.
 Right now I'm going with plain text, to make it text-browser friendly and to avoid clutter.